Adult social care

 The Mental Capacity Act protects the interests of vulnerable people who need to make crucial decisions.

-You can read more about the Mental Capacity Act on the website of the Public Guardianship Office.
+You can read more about the Mental Capacity Act on the Public Guardianship Office website.

 Another part of the Mental Capacity Act is known as Deprivation of Liberty Safeguards.
-This applies in the following conditions and applies to anyone:
+This applies to anyone aged 18 or over who:

-• for whom deprivation of liberty (within the meeting of Article 5 of the ECHR) is considered after an independent assessment to be necessary in their best interests to protect them from harm.
+- is considered after an independent assessment that deprivation of liberty (with the meeting of Article 5 of the European Convention on Human Rights) would be in their best interest to protect them from harm

 The safeguards cover patients in hospitals and people in care homes under the Care Standards Act 2000, whether placed in the public or private sector.

-The Care Act came into force on 1 April 2015.
-It says that councils must involve people in decisions made about them and their care and support.
-It also sets out what happens when the council needs to take action because of concerns about someone’s safety.
-The concern about safety can be because the person might be experiencing physical or mental abuse or neglect, or because someone could be taking advantage of them financially.
+The Care Act says that councils must involve people in decisions made about them and their care and support.
+It also sets out what happens if the council needs to take action because of concerns about someone’s safety.
+This might be because they're experiencing physical or mental abuse or neglect, or because someone is taking advantage of them financially.

-The act also sets out who can support and represent someone in the right way.
-It can't, for example, be anyone who is already providing care or treatment in a professional capacity, such as the person’s GP, nurse or key worker.
-The advocate should also be someone that the individual being helped approves of, if they're able to make that judgment.
-If they're not able to make such a judgment, the council must be satisfied that it's in the individual’s best interests to be supported and represented by the person selected.
+The representative should be someone the individual being helped approves of, if they're able to make that judgment.
+If they're not able to make the judgment, the council must be satisfied that it's in the individual’s best interests to be supported and represented by the person chosen.

-The person appointed as an advocate must be able to give the help and representation that's needed.
-Some people may find it hard to be an advocate, for example, a family member who lives at a distance and who only has occasional contact with the person.
+The person appointed must be able to give the help and representation needed.
+Some people may find this hard, for example if they're a family member who lives at a distance and who only has occasional contact with the person.

 The act gives councils the duty to arrange for an independent person, called an advocate, to support people who do not have anyone to represent their wishes.
 This might be somebody from an organisation that provides advocacy services.